ikunetwork/WhitePaper/README.md

 ### Burning

-IKU aligns its burning strategy with the creation of `RSM[x]`, where a % of `IKU` tokens contributed to a specific `RSM[x]` are burned from the IKU Reserve.
-The same % of the specific `RSM[x]` pool are also offered to IKU Token holders as a fee.
+IKU aligns its burning strategy with the creation of `LIC[x]`, where a % of `IKU` tokens contributed to a specific `LIC[x]` are burned from the IKU Reserve.
+The same % of the specific `LIC[x]` pool are also offered to IKU Token holders as a fee.
 Burning may occur as follows:

 * A `researchTarget` is submitted for Levodopa Trials - Cure Parkinson’s.
-The Alice Foundation submits an `RFP` for the `researchTarget` of which the IN accepts and an associated `RSTCrowdsale` commences.
-The `RSTCrowdsale` is successful and the associated `RST[x]` sub-network Levodopa Trials - Cure Parkinson’s is created. \[y%\] of the total contributed IKU tokens are burned from the IKU Network Reserve pool and `RST[x]` are distributed to `IKU` Token holders pro-rata based on IKU holdings.
+The Alice Foundation submits an `RFP` for the `researchTarget` of which the IN accepts and an associated `LICCrowdsale` commences.
+The `LICCrowdsale` is successful and the associated `LIC[x]` sub-network Levodopa Trials - Cure Parkinson’s is created. \[y%\] of the total contributed IKU tokens are burned from the IKU Network Reserve pool and `LIC[x]` are distributed to `IKU` Token holders pro-rata based on IKU holdings.

-* Let’s say Bob contributed 500 ETH tokens to `RST[x]` sub-network Levodopa Trials - Cure Parkinson’s.
+* Let’s say Bob contributed 500 ETH tokens to `LIC[x]` sub-network Levodopa Trials - Cure Parkinson’s.
 The Alice Foundation receives all 500 ETH tokens of which they can exchange for fiat.
 The Alice Foundation’s ETH and/or IKU Tokens are not burned, but rather [y%] of the total contributed ETH equivalent in IKU are burned from the IKU Reserve pool.
-The same [y%] of the `RST[x]` pool is transferred back to all funders who registered their bandwidth at the time of funding, pro-rata based on IKU holdings.
-Thus Bob receives a piece of that [y%] in addition to 500 (ETH : `RST[X]`) ratio.
+The same [y%] of the `LIC[x]` pool is transferred back to all funders who registered their bandwidth at the time of funding, pro-rata based on IKU holdings.
+Thus Bob receives a piece of that [y%] in addition to 500 (ETH : `LIC[x]`) ratio.

-### The `RST[x]` `permissionlessLicense`
+### The `LIC[x]` `permissionlessLicense`

  The IKU architecture facilitates an ongoing real time auction market around R&D data through the `permissionlessLicense` protocol.
 The `permissionlessLicense` protocol allows for global trade of any dataset or IP, that has scarcity properties, as cryptographic memory keys (not just limited to biotech).
-Registration of a certain threshold of cryptographic memory keys - a number which is predetermined at the time of the `RFP` creation - unlocks a copyright license to the `RSM[x]` sub-network memory.
+Registration of a certain threshold of cryptographic memory keys - a number which is predetermined at the time of the `RFP` creation - unlocks a copyright license to the `LIC[x]` sub-network memory.
 This allows for a license to be highly available, fungible and auditable as it is a datapoint on a blockchain.

 The party who registers the threshold of private keys now has a license to utilize and exploit the R&D data, e.g. completed Phase II clinical trial data, to potentially submit to the U.S. FDA for approval.
-The more scientifically advanced the R&D initiative, the greater the expected demand for its respective memory and therefore `RSM[x]` becomes more scientifically valuable i.e. completing Phase II clinical trials - more value will be required by one who desires a `permissionlessLicense` to achieve the `RSM[x]` memory threshold.
+The more scientifically advanced the R&D initiative, the greater the expected demand for its respective memory and therefore `LIC[x]` becomes more scientifically valuable i.e. completing Phase II clinical trials - more value will be required by one who desires a `permissionlessLicense` to achieve the `LIC[x]` memory threshold.

 For example, recent research has shown that Rapamycin, a generic small molecule in tablet form used prevent organ transplant rejection and to treat a rare lung disease, may have potent effects against aging.
 A researcher may create a modified release Rapamycin anti-aging formulation for Phase II clinical trials, leveraging extensive existing generic Rapamycin safety data in both animals and humans.
 The new formulation and successful clinical trial data enable copyrights for a new data set that comes with the data exclusivity periods previously mentioned.
 See Figure G: